Cream of Broccoli Soup

 - Wash and chop all the veggies.

 - Options for the sweet potatoes: 1.
-Preheat the oven to 425F and roast the cubed sweet potatoes until soft (about 30 minutes).
+Preheat the oven to 425F and roast the cubed sweet potatoes until soft.
 Or 2.
 Dice the sweet potatoes small and sauté until soft.

 - In a large pot, sauté the onion and celery with a few tablespoons of water (add more as needed).
-Once the onions are translucent, add the broccoli, garlic, and parsley.
+Once the onions are translucent, add the broccoli, garlic powder, and parsley.
 Sauté until the broccoli is tender.
-Stir in the cooked sweet potatoes.

 - In a high speed blender, combine the cashews with 4 cups of water.
 Blend until smooth and then add 4 cups of the cooked veggies to the blender.
 Blend again until smooth.